yariplus/nodebb-plugin-minecraft-integration/README.md

 ## Contributing

-Contributing requires agreeing to the CLA declaring your contribution is CC0 licensed.
+Contributing requires agreeing to the CLA, making your contribution CC0 licensed.